google/quark/README.md

+# Project Quark
-Post-Quantum Verified Boot for IoT Devices
+## Post-Quantum Verified Boot for IoT Devices

 This repository contains work-in-progress hash-based signature verification code that is optimized for low-end ARM-based IoT devices.